adigitoleo/vim-mellow/README.md

 ### A warm, minimalist colorscheme for (neo)vim

-`Plug 'adigitoleo/vim-mellow', { 'tag': '*' }`

-## Screenshots
+This colorscheme uses only 16 distinct colors for the dark or light theme.
+It looks best with `termguicolors` enabled, but a fallback theme is also provided if this option is not enabled (e.g. in the Linux vconsole).
+It should work on Vim version 8 or later, and supports additional highlight groups introduced in NeoVim 0.10.

+This colorscheme is not affiliated with [mellow.nvim](https://github.com/mellow-theme/mellow.nvim).

-Taken on alacritty with LiberationMono font:
+Screenshots taken on alacritty with LiberationMono font:

 <p align="center" style="margin: 4%;">
     <img src="./img/syntax_light.png" width="48%" />
     <img src="./img/syntax_dark.png" width="48%" />
 </p>

-For more screenshots, check the [wiki].
+For more screenshots, check the [wiki], or [vimcolorschemes.com](https://vimcolorschemes.com/adigitoleo/vim-mellow).

 ## Installation

-*NOTE: It is recommended to install a tagged release.
-The master branch is not guaranteed to be stable.*

 If you use a vim plugin manager, consult the relevant documentation.
-Here are some links to popular plugin managers:
-- [Pathogen]
-- [NeoBundle]
-- [Vundle]
-- [vim-plug]
+Otherwise, please add at least the `autoload`, `colors` and `doc` folders to your (Neo)Vim package/runtime path.

 **After installing the colorscheme, please read `:help mellow` for information on usage and available options.**